johnwesleyquintero/scalesmart/docs/academy/school-component/documentation.md

 ## Overview

 The `SchoolComponent` (`src/app/academy/SchoolComponent.tsx`) fetches and displays a list of courses from an API endpoint.
-It uses the `AcademyProvider` to provide context to the `AcademyContentClient` component, which then renders the list of courses.
+It uses the `AcademyProvider` to provide context to the `AcademyContentClient` component, which renders the list of courses within an `ErrorBoundary`.

 ## Functionality